scala/docs.scala-lang/_overviews/toolkit/munit-what-else.md

 ## Adding clues to get better error report

-Use `clue` inside an `assert` to a get better error report when the assertion fails.
+Use `clue` inside an `assert` to a get a better error report when the assertion fails.

 {% tabs clues %}
 {% tab 'Scala 2 and 3' %}